kristefov/Textreedit/README.md

 ## Description

-TechReEdit: Your Powerful Browser-Based Text Editor
+TextReEdit: Your Powerful Browser-Based Text Editor

 Introducing TechReedit, a versatile text editor that revolutionizes your writing experience right from your browser.
 With the ability to install it as a desktop application, TechReedit offers a seamless and efficient solution for all your writing needs.
 Powered by IndexedDB, this innovative database technology ensures optimal performance and enhanced productivity.